 If you’ve ever experienced that comforting moment of sinking into an armchair after a long day with a big mug of Ceylon tea, just imagine sharing the scene with vibrant greenery, colonial architecture and lots of exotic wildlife.
 Sri Lanka is diverse with discoveries to be made with the emphasis of nature.
-Whether visiting the British heritage tea plantations, elephant orphanage, hiking through the mountains or going on a wildlife safari, there’s always something to do and somewhere new to explore.
+Whether visiting the British heritage tea plantations, elephant orphanage, hiking through the mountains or going on a wildlife safari, swimming in the gorgeous Sri lanka beach destinations, there’s always something to do and somewhere new to explore.

 Immerse yourself in the country’s unspoilt wilderness at national parks such as Yala, where you can see a huge variety of wild life, including Sri Lankan Elephants and leopards.
 To soak up the rich culture there’s prime areas such as the cultural triangle, where Kandy is host to the Temple of the Tooth Relic of Lord Buddah.

 Colombo City is a colourful, bustling blur of shops, temples, delicious aromas, and multi-cultural magnificence.
 Markets selling authentic Sri Lankan foods scatter the streets while the Sri Lanka heritage shapes the city’s character through temples, churches, mosques and monuments.
 The Jami-Ul-Alfar Mosque in particular is rather incredible looking through its unique patterned appearance.